 - Recruit and retain members from diverse backgrounds and remain cognizant of our differences and celebrate them as our greatest strength,

 - Provide a fair, equitable, and inclusive environment,

 - Passionately dedicate ourselves to increasing the success of underrepresented groups in science and academia,

 - Improve our research impact to benefit our local and global communities, and

 - Excel and advance mentoring and leadership toward these goals.

 *We intentionally do not include race in this list of protected and/or historically disadvantaged groups.
 There is no biological basis for racial designations and we believe that as a social construct it is harmful.

-Welcome to Dr. Lisa Schulte Moore's lab at Iowa State University.
-We study human-landscape interactions, and are particularly interested in the causes, consequences, and design of land-use change.
-Through this research, we hope to improve the scientific basis for decisions that impact people and our natural resources.
-We hope to foster resilient, sustainable ecosystems and prosperous human communities.
-You can find information about our members, research, and outreach on this website.
-Contact us with questions.
+Welcome to Dr. Lisa Schulte Moore's lab in the Department of Natural Resource Ecology and Management at Iowa State University.
+We study human-landscape interactions, and are particularly curious about changing land use and its causes, consequences, and design.
+Through this research, we hope to improve the scientific basis for decisions that impact people and nature.
+Major projects associated with the lab include C-CHANGE, PEWI, and STRIPS.
+We thank our funders for their support!